List of The Goon Show episodes: Vintage Goons series (1957–58)

 The following episodes were especially recorded for overseas stations only during the Eighth Series and were re-recordings of earlier episodes.
 Six of these episodes were broadcast prior to the commencement of the Ninth series, which is why the Ninth series was shorter.
 However, many of these episodes were not broadcast in the United Kingdom until the 1980s or 1990s.
 So for contextual purposes, the recording dates are listed alongside the original airdates in the United Kingdom.

 Ninth series (1958–59)

-Cast: Peter Sellers, Harry Secombe, Spike Milligan, with Max Geldray and The Ray Ellington Quartet, conducted by Wally Stott.
+Cast: Peter Sellers, Harry Secombe, Spike Milligan, with Max Geldray and The Ray Ellington Quartet, orchestra conducted by Wally Stott.